tari-project/tari/RFC/src/Glossary.md

 A permissioned Validator Node nominated by an Asset Issuer that will form part of the committee for that Digital Asset.

+## Token Wallet
+[token wallet]: #token-wallet "An Asset Manager Wallet for Tari Assets and Tokens"

+A Tari Token Wallet is responsible for managing [Digital asset]s and [Tokens], and for constructing and negotiating [instructions]s for transferring and receiving Assets and Tokens on the [Digital Asset Network].

 ## Unspent transaction outputs
 [utxo]: #unspent-transaction-outputs